alfreddahlin/adventofcode/README.md

 # adventofcode2019
 ## Session format
-Add a `aoc_session` file to the root directory containing the session cookie on the following format.
+Add an `aoc_session` file to the root directory containing the session cookie on the following format.

 ```cookie: session=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX```